Chapter 39 - Incorporating Environmental Commitments into Design

 8. Prepare a Certificate of Environmental Compliance

-The purpose of the Certificate of Environmental Compliance (CEC) is 1) to document the Department’s environmental compliance efforts (see WBS 295.35 of the Workplan Standards Guide) at construction contract acceptance (CCA), also known as Milestone 600, and at Project Closeout (Milestone 800) for all measures specified in final environmental (or other project) documentation, including permits and agreements, and 2) to inform all project stakeholders, including regulatory agencies, as to the outcome of the Department’s environmental commitment measures.
+The purpose of the Certificate of Environmental Compliance (CEC) is 1) to document Caltrans' environmental compliance efforts (see WBS 295.35 of the Workplan Standards Guide) at Construction Contract Acceptance (CCA), also known as Milestone 600, and at Project Closeout (Milestone 800) for all measures specified in final environmental (or other project) documentation, including permits and agreements, and 2) to inform all project stakeholders, including regulatory agencies, as to the outcome of Caltrans' environmental commitment measures.
+A Certificate of Environmental Compliance is required for all projects at Milestone 600 and Milestone 800.
 At Milestone 600, the Generalist or Environmental Construction Liaison completes the form in cooperation with the Project Manager (PM), Resident Engineer (RE), and Environmental Branch Chief as signatories.
 At Milestone 800, the form is signed by the Mitigation Specialist (or other responsible staff), the Environmental Branch Chief, and the PM.

-Preparation of the CEC assists addressing CEQA (Public Resource Code Section 21081.6) and the Department’s continued environmental stewardship responsibilities.
+Preparation of the CEC assists addressing CEQA (Public Resource Code Section 21081.6) and Caltrans' continued environmental stewardship responsibilities.
 Cross-functional coordination and cooperation (e.g., Design, Construction, Environmental, Office Engineer, PM) is needed to ensure that all commitments have been carried out.
-Attach the updated Environmental Commitments Record (ECR) to the completed CEC in order to document commitments completed, as specified or modified commitments.
-The completed CEC, along with the updated ECR, is filed in the project file as evidence that the Department's environmental compliance obligations have been met.
+Attach the updated ECR and Stormwater Treatment Best Management Practice (TBMP) Certification to the completed CEC in order to document commitments completed, as specified or modified commitments.
+The completed CEC, along with the updated ECR, is filed in the project file as evidence that Caltrans' environmental compliance obligations have been met.

 For any commitments not completed by the end of construction (CCA), initiate notification to, and have on-going communication with, appropriate staff including but not limited to, the RE, PM, and Environmental Branch Chief to discuss and document the logistics (timing, staff, resources) of when those commitments will be completed along with identifying who is responsible for tracking such completion efforts.
-Upon Project Closeout, a final CEC is prepared (along with an updated ECR) to capture the completion of post-construction environmental commitments and placed in the project file.
+Upon Project Closeout, a final CEC is prepared (along with an updated ECR and Stormwater TBMP Certification) to capture the completion of post-construction environmental commitments and placed in the project file.